What is a Headless CMS? Complete Guide for 2026

 Cons of Headless CMS

-- No visual preview — Content editors work with forms and fields, not a visual page builder
+- No visual preview (traditionally) — Most headless CMS platforms make content editors work with bare forms and fields instead of seeing the page they're editing

 - Requires frontend development — You need developers to build and maintain the presentation layer